-- 148. The report must include information on how pay and performance are linked.
+152. The report should include information on how pay and performance are linked.
 Such information should include a description of the main performance metrics utilized for: the institution, top-level business lines, and for individuals (i.e. scorecards).
-Institutions should disclose information relating to the design and structure of remuneration processes, such as the key features and objectives of the remuneration policy and how the institution ensures that staff in control functions are remunerated independently of the businesses they oversee.
-The report must also include a description of the different forms of variable remuneration utilized (i.e. cash, equity, options, other capital instruments, and long-term incentive plans) and should include the rationale for using these different forms and for allocating them to different categories of staff.
-Additionally, the report should include a discussion of the parameters used to allocate deferred and non-deferred remuneration for different staff categories. - 149.
-Disclosure reports should describe how the institution takes into account current and future risks to which they are exposed when implementing remuneration methodologies and what these risks are.
+Institutions should disclose information relating to the design and structure of remuneration processes, such as the key features and objectives of the remuneration policy and how the institution ensures that staff members in control functions are remunerated independently of the businesses they oversee.
+The report should also include a description of the different forms of variable remuneration utilized (i.e. cash, equity, options, other capital instruments, and long-term incentive plans) and should include the rationale for using these different forms and for allocating them to different categories of staff.
+Additionally, the report should include a discussion of the parameters used to allocate deferred and non-deferred remuneration for different staff categories.

+153. Disclosure reports should describe how the institution takes into account current and future risks to which they are exposed when implementing remuneration methodologies and what these risks are.
 Also, institutions should describe the measures used to take account of these risks and the ways in which these measures affect remuneration.
-In addition, institutions should disclose the ways in which they seek to adjust remuneration to take account of longer-term performance as in the institution's policy on deferral, vesting and performance adjustment. - 150.
-It would be useful to ensure that the disclosure is produced and owned by the management body that has the ultimate sign-off on remuneration decisions.
-This management body should state in the report whether it considers the performance conditions applied to be appropriate and whether it considers the remuneration policies and practices of the institution to be compatible with effective management of risks.
-The disclosure should also include a description of any actions taken to remedy deficiencies.
+In addition, institutions should disclose the ways in which they seek to adjust remuneration to take account of longer-term performance - as in the institution's policy on deferral, vesting and performance adjustment.

+154. It would be useful to ensure that the disclosure is produced and owned by the management body that has the ultimate sign-off on remuneration decisions.